anchor/tingle/ronn/tingle-apply-updates.8.md

 - `/etc/tingle/hooks/pre-apply.d/*`
 - `/etc/tingle/hooks/post-apply.d/*`

 Execution order will correspond to the lexical sort order of script file names.
-Hook script failures are ignored.
+The first hook script failure will trigger an immediate abort.

 ## RETURN VALUES